darealshinji/debian-packaging/README.md

 I always test the packages here before I push a new commit (I'm currently using Ubuntu 14.04 64 bit).
 But some of the Makefiles here will build packages from the latest release branch snapshots, so in some cases a package might not build because of recent changes.
 You should also keep in mind that closed-source software, especially if it hasn't been updated for ages, and/or programs that use certain embedded libraries as well as static binaries are considered a potential security risk in Debian-based distributions.
 Usually software is also split into several packages but to make the installation of these home-brew packages easier, most of the stuff in here will be stored in single packages.

+This build system was only designed and tested for amd64 and i386.

 **Contact:**

 You can open an issue if you have a question or problem.
 But you can also write an e-mail: `djcj <at> gmx <dot> de`